10 Jobs That Are Impossible To Explain To Your Parents

 How to explain it to your mum: You make your clients look good by coordinating interviews and providing information about them to the media.

-How to explain it to your mum: You oversee a radio show, or a regular segment on one, by choosing music, booking guests, and patching callers through.
+How to explain it to your mum: You oversee a radio show or regular segment on one, by choosing music, booking guests, and patching callers through.

 How to explain it to your mum: You learn about people's beliefs and behaviours by conducting and analysing surveys and interviews.

-How to explain it to your mum: You make sure any story that goes into print or on the web is readable and grammatically correct, and help out with headlines and photos.
+How to explain it to your mum: You make sure any story that goes into print or on the web is readable and free of error, and help out with headlines and photos.

 Business Insider Emails & Alerts